DielloB/Final-project-/README.md

 ### 4. Run the Flask Application

-Start the application with the command:
+Start the application with the following command:

 ```bash
 python project.py